 2) The Ritz-Carlton Blocking Four Paddle’s Ocean View

 The Four Paddle condo in Waikiki used to enjoy a wide-open ocean view beyond the Fort DeRussy Beach Park.
 That was until the Ritz-Carlton Waikiki was built.
 It was expected to decimate the view and values of the ocean-facing units in the Four Paddle condo building.
-The FOFDs ran rampant and many condo owners furiously complained.
+The FOFD ran rampant and many condo owners furiously complained.

 Some panicked and sold their condos in anticipation that their property value might drop.